Back to Blog

 What Top-Performing Practices Do Differently

-The Unbounce data makes clear that the spread between median and top-quartile performers is not a small one.
-The gap between a 4.3% median and a 20%+ top-performer isn't explained by ad spend or location alone.
+The gap between an average-performing dental site and a top-performing one isn't explained by ad spend or location alone.
 It comes down to how the page is built.

 Practices with stronger conversion rates typically share a few traits.
 Their service pages are specific — a page about clear aligner treatment performs better than a page that lists twelve services in two sentences each.
 Their calls to action are clear and repeated, but not aggressive.
 They show real clinical photography, not stock imagery.
 And they've made the new patient process easy to understand before the visitor has to ask.